suitzero/edufantasyconsole/README.md

 # Abstract

  This project was being done for the educational technology course from my master degree.
 In short, it's a bullshit project that mimicking the pico8 in webbrowser.
-I need to find a job, so that I'm updating it to see if any company takes a bait. you can run the demo from the following address, https://suitzero.github.io/edufantasyconsole/
+I need to find a job, so that I'm updating it to see if any company takes a bait.

+ it's demo can be accessed from the following address,

+ https://suitzero.github.io/edufantasyconsole/

 # **1 INTRODUCTION**